Acosmism: In Indian philosophy

-Michael Comans says that the purpose of Advaita Vedanta as stated in the Māṇḍūkya Upaniṣhad is to reveal that there is a single Absolute Reality which underlies the cosmos, yet is inherently acosmic, and which constitutes the essential “core”, or “self” of all beings.
-The Upanishad calls this Reality by the name Brahman and it explicitly says that Brahman is identical to the self.
+Michael Comans says that the purpose of Advaita Vedanta, as stated in the Māṇḍūkya Upaniṣhad, is to reveal that there is a single Absolute Reality which underlies the cosmos, yet is inherently acosmic, and which constitutes the essential “core”, or “Self” of all beings.
+The Upanishad calls this Reality by the name Brahman, and it explicitly says that Brahman is identical to the self.

-Advaita Vedanta school is best described as monistic, absolute idealism, while Dvaita Vedanta school as pluralistic idealism.
+Advaita Vedanta school is best described as monistic, absolute idealism, while the Dvaita Vedanta school is pluralistic idealism.
 Both have elements of ontological acosmism, where the material aspect of cosmos is considered an "illusion, appearance, incomplete reality" compared to that "which is spiritual, eternal, unchanging".
 In Advaita Vedanta philosophy, there are two realities: Vyavaharika (empirical reality) and Paramarthika (absolute, spiritual reality).
 Māyā is a fact in that it is the appearance of phenomena.
 Brahman (Ultimate Reality, Absolute, Cosmic Soul) is held by Advaitins as the metaphysical truth.
-The perceived world, Māyā is true in epistemological and empirical sense; however, Māyā is not considered by Vedantins as the metaphysical and spiritual truth.
+The perceived world, Māyā, is true in epistemological and empirical sense; however, Māyā is not considered by Vedantins as the metaphysical and spiritual truth.
 The spiritual truth is the truth forever, while what is empirical truth is only true for now.
-Since Māyā is the perceived material world, it is true in perception context, but is "untrue" in spiritual context of Brahman.
+Since Māyā is the perceived material world, it is true in the perception context, but is "untrue" in the spiritual context of Brahman.
 True Reality, to Advaita scholars, includes both Vyavaharika (empirical) and Paramarthika (spiritual), the Māyā and the Brahman.
-The goal of spiritual enlightenment, state Advaitins, is to realize one's soul as same as Cosmic Soul (Brahman), realize the eternal, fearless, resplendent Oneness.
+The goal of spiritual enlightenment, state Advaitins, is to realize one's soul as the same as Cosmic Soul (Brahman), realize the eternal, fearless, resplendent Oneness.

-Advaita Hinduism and Buddhism have both been called as examples of acosmism.
+Advaita Hinduism and Buddhism have both been called examples of acosmism.
 Other scholars state Buddhism cannot be accurately classified as a philosophy based on acosmism, and that Advaita Vedanta is not acosmism either.